 Meet Alys, eldest daughter of a merchant, a merchant who foolishly plucks a rose from a briar as he flees from the home of a terrifying fay Beast and his seemingly icy sister.
 Now Alys must pay the price to save his life and allow the Beast, the once handsome Philippe, to pay court to her.

 But Alys has never fallen in love with anyone; how can she love a Beast?
 The fairy Peronelle, waiting in the woods to see the culmination of her curse, is sure that she will fail.
 Yet, if she does, Philippe’s sister Grace and her beloved Eglantine, trapped in an enchanted briar in the garden, will pay a terrible price.
 Unless Alys can find another way…

-Publication details: 14 February 2022, by Ninestar Press.
+Publication details: 14 April 2022, by Queen of Swords Press.
 Review copy provided by the publisher.